 The George, wrote Morrison, was ‘foul, leaky and slow.’
 The sailors had to constantly pump water from the boat, which left them exhausted.
 They needed help from the French authorities to limp into port.
 Boit said he hoped he’d never sail in a ship like that again.

-The Chinese teenager Chow appears in the family history written by the descendants of young Boit, When they arrived on Mauritius, Boit found a house on the shore, and Zhou took care of him.
+The Chinese teenager Chow appears in the family history written by the descendants of young Boit.
+When they arrived on Mauritius, Boit found a house on the shore, and Chow took care of him.
 Boit called Chow, “My faithful servant.”
 The family history gave him another name: Libei.
-Today his would be written Zhou Libei.
+Today his name would be written Zhou Libei.

 Boit chartered a vessel from Mauritius and sailed back to South Carolina.
 From there they presumably took a coasting vessel to Boston.